BettercareHealth/bettercare/nc/nc-7.md

 2. The **postnatal age** of the infant.
 The greater the postnatal age the lower is the required environmental temperature, i.e. as the infant gets older, a lower environmental temperature is needed.
 3. **Illness.** Sick infants need a higher environmental temperature.

-For example, a 1000 g preterm infant on day 1 may need an environmental temperature of 37 °C to keep warm while a healthy term infant on day 5 may need an environmental temperature of only 20 °C.
+For example, a 1000 g preterm infant on day 1 may need an environmental temperature of 37&nbsp;°C to keep warm while a healthy term infant on day 5 may need an environmental temperature of only 20&nbsp;°C.

 In clinical practice each infant must be handled as an individual and the above factors, which influence the infant’s temperature needs, must be regarded only as guidelines.
 The environmental temperature for each infant should be adjusted in order to give a normal abdominal skin or axillary temperature.
 This can be achieved automatically if a servo-controlled incubator or radiant warmer is used.